TobiasDeBruijn/BukkitReflectionUtil/README.md

 # BukkitReflectionUtil
 Utility to make working with NMS code easier on Spigot.
-Compatible with Minecraft versions 1.16+.
+Compatible with (most) Minecraft versions 1.16+.

 This library also provides some abstractions over NMS.
 Feel free to PR more, I add the abstractions when I need them in projects using this library.